UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

-This is the initial fork from the qt3utils repo.
-We are migrating this to a new distinct repo.
--- NSY 19 October 2024

 # Utility Classes and Functions for the Quantum Defect Lab
 Forked from qt3-utils 9/23/2024.
 References not updated yet -- EQW 9/23/2024